studiopress/genesis-custom-blocks/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request an enhancement, not a bug fix
+about: Thanks, but we're not adding new features

 ---